 Cute preppy & innocent

 think Sandy from Grease, keeping it square like Allison Vernon in Cry Baby or dreamy romance a la Mary Sue in Pleasantville.
-Add extra volume to your skirt with a fluffy petite coat or if you’re looking for more structure and a real – Wear with, pastels, neat sweaters, pretty blouses, pearls, simple saddle shoes, daps or pumps, a pretty scarf or bow in your hair.
+First, add extra volume to your skirt with a fluffy petite coat or if you’re looking for more structure and a real.
+Wear with, pastels, neat sweaters, pretty blouses, pearls, simple saddle shoes, daps or pumps, a pretty scarf or bow in your hair.